 The faculty in the EET program focus upon teaching the students.
 They all have significant industrial experience and serve actively as consulting professional engineers when not teaching.
 Program faculty teach all classes and laboratories with additional lab assistant support to promote learning as required.
 Thus, students learn first-hand about current industry trends and the latest engineering equipment.

 A very important part of the education of all EET students is a Senior Design Project sequence that is spread over three semesters finishing in their senior year.
 Design projects are required in some of the EET courses to help prepare students for their capstone project.
 The Senior Design Project requires student teams to solve a design problem while utilizing good engineering design and reporting procedures.

 Degrees are awarded upon satisfactory completion of 120 credits in the EET Option and 120 credits in the IT Option with an accumulative grade point average of not less than 2.0 overall.
 Students must also achieve at least a 2.0 grade point average in all required EET courses.
-The EET program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Electrical Engineering Technology (EET) program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.